Het262006/AI-Assignment/README.md

 8.Visualization trends and high performers on maps.
 9.Incorporate necessary tight security measures for sales and customer data.
 10.Compliance with Data Protection Policies such as GDPR or CCPA.
+11.In case, your product tracker specializes in a particular industry (retail, manufacturing, e-commerce, etc.), you can probably create objectives for it in consideration to the industry-specific needs such as tracking by batch, return processing, seasonal trends, etc.
+# Key Features
+**Establishment of Sales Entry System:**
+An interface that will be used for entering sales records.
+Support multiple product categories.

+**Real-Time Visualization of Data:**
+Graphs representing a trend of sales (daily, weekly, monthly).
+Stock level indicator of each product.

+**Home Inventory Management:**
+Alerts:
+Low stock alert.
+Automatic inventory update after each sales transaction.

+**Analytics Dashboard:**
+Bestsellers.
+Insights into revenue generation.
+Sales performance by category and region.

+**Interactive Interface:**
+Responsive interface for web/mobile.
+It's user friendly with filters and sorting.